suzanayesh2/Mastering-JavaScript-in-20-Days/WEEK3/Day4.md

 ## Closure
 - Allows functions to maintain access to variables from their outer (enclosing) scope even after the outer function has finished executing.
 - A Closure is a function bundled together with its lexical environment (the set of variables and their values) at the time of its creation.
+- Closure is when a function “remembers” its lexical scope even when the function is executed outside that lexical scope.
+- Modules encapsulate data and behavior (methods) together.
+The state (data) of a module is held by its methods via closure.
 ```javascript
 function outerFunction() {
   let outerVariable = 10;